-Shrewsbury Extra is one of the Tesco stores that has donated more than 100,000 meals since joining the scheme.
+Shrewsbury Extra is one of the Tesco stores that has donated more the scheme.
 Among the groups that receive food from the store is Riversway Elim Church, which runs a variety of services for the local community through its bridge project.
-These include a children's playgroup, a natter café for people who might otherwise be isolated to meet up and a food pantry.
+These include a children's playgroup, a natter café for people who might otherwise be isolated to meet up and do before were very limited but today we can offer more choice to help people and families.